iExecBlockchainComputing/documentation-tools/overview/helloWorld/2-protectData.md

 </div>

 <div class="solution-note-purple">
-  <p> The DataProtector interacts with iExec's <a href="https://chainlist.org/?search=bellecour" target="_blank">Bellecour sidechain</a>, which is gasless, meaning you can use it completely free without needing any tokens!</p>
+  <p> DataProtector interacts with iExec's <a href="https://chainlist.org/?search=bellecour" target="_blank">Bellecour sidechain</a>, which is gasless, meaning you can use it completely free without needing any tokens!</p>
 </div>

 ## 🧩 Let's create protected data